-Cyber Security Annual Attestation Statement for the 2020-2021 Financial Year
+Cyber Security Annual Attestation Statement for the 2021-2022 Financial Year

-I, Rebecca Fox, am of the opinion that the information security management system of Regional Growth NSW Development Corporation (RGDC) a statutory corporation within the Department of Regional NSW, have managed cyber security risks in a manner consistent with the Mandatory Requirements set out in the NSW Government Cyber Security Policy.
+I, James Bolton, am of the opinion that the information security management system of Regional Growth NSW Development Corporation (RGDC) a statutory authority within the Department of Regional NSW (DRNSW) have managed cyber security risks in a manner consistent with the Mandatory Requirements set out in the NSW Government Cyber Security Policy.

-Governance is in place to manage the cybersecurity maturity and initiatives of the Department of Regional NSW, including RGDC.
+Governance is in place to manage the cybersecurity maturity and initiatives of DRNSW and the supported entities.

-Risks to the information and systems of the Department of Regional NSW have been assessed and are managed.
+Risks to the information and systems of DRNSW and the supported entities have been assessed and are managed.

-There exists a current cyber incident response plan for Department of Regional NSW which has been tested during the reporting period.
+There exists a current cyber incident response plan for DRNSW and the supported entities which has been tested during the reporting period.

-The Department of Regional NSW has an Information Security Management System (ISMS) in place.
+DRNSW and the supported entities have an Information Security Management System (ISMS) in place.

-Department of Planning, Industry and Environment (DPIE) provides Department of Regional NSW with its ICT environment through a Service Partnership Agreement.
-DPIE has responsibility for the technical aspects of cybersecurity on behalf of DRNSW.
+The Department of Planning, Industry and Environment (DPE) provides DRNSW and the supported entities with their ICT environment through a Service Partnership Agreement.
+DPE has responsibility for the technical aspects of cybersecurity on behalf of DRNSW and the supported entities.